zchickenwang/book-notes/tech/zero-to-one.md

   The dogmas he talks about didn't end up lasting very long.
 I mean what's different about the bubble we're in now?
 Agile methodologies?
 The blind funding, viral marketing, early-stage losses, it all seems like that ethos has returned.
 Long live the dreamer.

+### Chapter 3: All Happy Companies Are Different

+* Airlines vs Google
+  "Creating value is not enough--you also need to capture some of the value you create" (23).
+Airline margins are less than 1 percent.
+Google's is over 20.
+Why is that?
+Monopoly.

+* Perfect Competition
+  What Econ 101 preaches to be the ideal state of a free market.
+But in fact, perfect competition means no firm has any competitive edge or market power, so any margins would be quickly equilibrated away as new firms enter the market.
+So "in the long run *no company makes an economic profit*" (24).

+* Monopoly
+  How profits are actually made.
+He asserts that "capitalism and competition are opposites"; in other words, monopoly is the backbone of capitalism (25).
+In fact, "*Monopoly is the condition of every successful business*" (34).
+The lesson here?
+Look for markets you can dominate.

+* *Lies People Tell (25)*
+  So why is this truth about competition and monopolies so well hidden?
+Because both competitive firms and monopolies want it that way.
+As competitive firms scramble to differentiate themselves, they'll do anything to convince people that they're in "a league of their own", that there's no competition (28).
+A competitive firm that wants to look like a monopoly will define their market to specific intersection of several markets (e.g. British food in Palo Alto).
+  Conversely, true monopolists need to hide their identity in order to survive.
+They'll do anything to make sure no audits or investigations are sent their way, which usually means hyping up imaginary sources of competition.
+A monopoly that wants to look like it has competition will define their market to be a general union of several markets (multifaceted tech vs search ads).

+* *In business, money is either an important thing or it is everything (31)*
+  For firms in competition, it's everything.
+Any long term plans are jettisoned in the face of "daily brute struggle for survival" (32).
+Monopoly profits, on the other hand, affords one the bandwidth to think about larger visions like R&D and social good.

+* But Aren't Monopolies Bad?
+  We're taught that monopolies are bad because they can raise prices arbitrarily (cough cough big pharma).
+But this is only the case "*in a world where nothing changes*" (32).
+In the real world, creative monopolies open up new markets and avenues for creation, from which new companies can innovate further.
+He gives as example the IBM-Microsoft-Apple lineage.
+  So why are economists blind to this fact?
+Personally, I don't think they are.
+Thiel ventures a guess, but ends up just dribbling out some empty wordplay with allusions to physics (it almost makes me feel dumb).